List of scams: Public transport ticket control scam

 In this scam, the artists pose as ticket control staff on public transport connections.
 They tend to look for tourists as easy marks, and therefore target train connections from the airport.
 They will ask to see the passenger's tickets, and once they have found a suitable mark, will claim that something is wrong with the ticket they hold.
 They will then claim that an instant payment is required to avoid further legal troubles.
 In some cases, this scam is even committed by actual public transport staff seeking to rip off tourists.

+In a variant on the scheme, the artists target tourists who are struggling with a ticketing machine, and offer to buy them the ticket they need.
+They select a relatively expensive ticket from the machine (for example a subscription) and pretend to buy that for the tourist with their own credit card, after which they ask the tourist to reimburse.
+However, in reality artists cancel the payment at the last moment and the ticket they 'take from the machine' is already in their hands.
+This ticket is usually a children's ticket, which opens the turnstiles, but will lead to the tourist running the risk of getting a fine in addition to being scammed.

 Rain making

 Rainmaking is a simple scam in which the trickster promises to use their power or influence over a complex system to make it do something favourable for the mark.

-Classically this was promising to make it rain, but more modern examples include getting someone's app 'featured' on an app store, obtaining pass marks in a university entrance exam, obtaining a job, or a politician implying that they can use their influence to get a contract awarded to the mark.
+Classically this was promising to make it rain, but more modern examples include getting someone's app "featured" on an app store, obtaining pass marks in a university entrance exam, or obtaining a job.
+It may be a politician implying that they can use their influence to get a contract awarded to the mark.

-The trickster has no actual influence on the outcome, but if the favourable outcome happens anyway they will then claim credit.
-If the event does not happen of course then the trickster may be able to claim that they need more money until it finally does.
+The trickster has no actual influence on the outcome, but if the favourable outcome happens anyway, they will then claim credit.
+If the event does not happen, the trickster may be able to claim they need more money until the event does happen.